 To these we add several functional investment principles relating to how we approach portfolios.
 Together they add up to a clear and consistent approach to investing, guidance and service: The Verus perspective.

-Understanding the sources and dynamics of global GDP growth, fiscal policy, monetary policy and inflation are essential to designing an effective strategic investment policy, because these factors create the environment for investing over a given period.
+Understanding the drivers and behavior of global GDP growth, fiscal policy, monetary policy and inflation are essential to designing an effective strategic investment policy, because these factors create the environment for investing over a given period.
 The relative valuations of asset classes ebb and flow as the supply and demand of capital changes.
-Understanding valuations and the factors that influence them is crucial because the price an investor pays for an asset largely determines the result of the investment.
+Focusing on getting these core underlying portfolio drivers right should be the primary job of investors: the other parts of the portfolio management process are additive, but secondary.

 Investments need not be complex or expensive to be successful; low-cost beta allocations often drive most investment results.
-Yet institutions frequently pursue expensive alpha-based strategies to little advantage.
-At Verus, we believe that all investment management fees and trading costs should be justified and expertly managed.
+Yet, institutions frequently pursue expensive alpha-based strategies to little advantage.
+At Verus, we focus on finding simple, well-understood, solutions where they are available, rather than simply adopting fashionably complex approaches with little guarantee of success in the long term.